rabindrakharel/pmo/docs/instructionToLLM.md

 What's the industry trend,
-be super smart, and next generation expert and compare this approach with other advanced implementations, how to resolve it coherently?
+be super smart, and next generation expert, who is going to propose future implementation with changes over existing state indepth about modern industry engineering trends, and how industry pioneers have solved this problem, Be extra smart and understand how to find a solution that's not a band-aid shim solution, but production grade robust and scalable, yet achieves the outcome and business needs not compromised.
+Compare existing approach with future  implementations, how to resolve it coherently?

 -------------------------------------------------------------